janpeuker/awesome-tech-roles/README.md

 See also: Support Operations, Site Reliability Engineer (SRE)

 - [Dropbox Datacenter automation](https://dropbox.tech/infrastructure/covid-19-one-year-later) - Dropbox famously moved large workloads back from AWS into their own datacenter - here are some post-pandemic examples what tasks this meant they had to manage.
-- [DWP Digital](https://dwpdigital.blog.gov.uk/2020/10/29/the-best-move-i-ever-made-my-career-change-to-infrastructure-services/) - (for comparison) Explains Infrastructure Services in a public service / government org which is often hardware based e.g. networking.
+- [DWP Digital](https://dwpdigital.blog.gov.uk/2020/10/29/the-best-move-i-ever-made-my-career-change-to-infrastructure-services/) - (For comparison) Explains Infrastructure Services in a public service / government org which is often hardware based e.g. networking.
 - [Evoling ThoughtWorks internal IT](https://www.thoughtworks.com/en-sg/insights/blog/evolving-thoughtworks-internal-it-solve-broader-cross-cutting-problems) - Nice insight, more from consulting background but applicable to Tech as well.
 - [Google Data Center Security: 6 Layers Deep](https://www.youtube.com/watch?v=kd33UVZhnAA) - Stephanie Wong's YouTube video won numerous accolades and become the canonical reference for data center DevSecOps.
 - [How Google and Amazon scale up their huge IT operations](https://www.computerworld.com/article/2486298/here-s-how-google-and-amazon-scale-up-their-huge-it-operations.html) - Insight into hyperscalers' economies of scale in data center operations.
-- [Service Management & Operations Management Explained](https://www.bmc.com/blogs/it-service-management-vs-operations-management/#) - (for comparison) Depending on the company SRE / DevOps or IT Ops own operations.
+- [Service Management & Operations Management Explained](https://www.bmc.com/blogs/it-service-management-vs-operations-management/#) - (For comparison) Depending on the company SRE / DevOps or IT Ops own operations.
 This is a good overview of classic IT service management (ITSM) and IT operations management (ITOM) processes more often found in non-tech enterprises.
 - [Lean at Amazon](https://www.mckinsey.com/business-functions/operations/our-insights/when-toyota-met-e-commerce-lean-at-amazon) - For better or worse, Amazon is known for ruthless operational excellence including writing custom IT operations software (another good example is [McDonald's](https://aws.amazon.com/blogs/enterprise-strategy/revisiting-buy-vs-build-drawing-the-line/)).
 - [Platform as a Product](https://teamtopologies.com/videos-slides/what-is-platform-as-a-product-clues-from-team-topologies) - Using Team Topologies (see above) to redefine platforms as valuable products.
 - [Salesforce Admin](https://www.salesforce.com/ap/blog/2021/06/what-is-a-salesforce-admin.html) - Even SaaS platforms like Salesforce need admins, this is a good overview on the Sys Admin role.
 - [Thank you, IT](https://blog.google/inside-google/life-at-google/making-our-tech-spill-proof-crash-proofthank-you-it/) - Google's Techstop team is often cited as one of the best perks at Google, an IT that "just works" with great empathy and talent e.g. ["Grab and Go Loaners"](https://www.blog.google/products/chrome-enterprise/extending-googles-grab-and-go-program-to-businesses/).
-- [The Changing World of an (Oracle) Database Administrator](https://blogs.oracle.com/database/post/the-rise-of-the-renaissance-database-administrator) - (for comparison) Oracle on the "change" of the DBA role.
+- [The Changing World of an (Oracle) Database Administrator](https://blogs.oracle.com/database/post/the-rise-of-the-renaissance-database-administrator) - (For comparison) Oracle on the "change" of the DBA role.
 - [Uber's IT Engineering Team](https://eng.uber.com/it-engineering-meet-the-team-that-keeps-uber-moving/) - Uber Career Blog interview on their IT Operations team.
 - [Why a new kind of work means a new role for IT](https://experience.dropbox.com/resources/the-rise-of-a-new-kind-of-work--and-a-new-kind-of-role-in-it) - Dropbox' Work Culture Blog on how IT becomes an enabler and how this changes hierarchies.